tgaspar/linux-fe/docs/practical/index.md

 Beverly Crusher,93,eng,
 ```

 Your class currently has only 4 students but it seems that it was very popular so you expect many more next year.
-You want to write a script that generates text in the students' native languages informing them of their grade (passing criteria is 50/100) and adds comments from the assistant.
+You want to write a script that generates a text informing the students of their grade (passing criteria is 50/100) and adds comments from the assistant.
+Because you want to show them additional respect (no matter of their score), you want the greeting of the email to be in their native language.
 This text should be printed in standard output so you can copy-paste it into an email.
 The text should additionally also be saved in a file with the following format: `Name_Surname.txt`.

 Hints:
  - The `cut` command can cut out a single piece of data from a string with a specified delimiter: `cut -d , -f 1`.